mikera/core.matrix/README.md

 ```

 The objective of `core.matrix` is to provide a common and idiomatic abstraction for matrix maths in Clojure,
 independent of underlying implementations.
-The plan is to develop this
-into an official Clojure Contrib language extension.
+The plan is to become an official Clojure Contrib language extension once the API has matured.
 Like NumPy, but with more parens and functional goodness..

 Key objectives: